millipz/millipz/README.md

 ### Hi there 👋

-I'm an experienced designer and educator currently transitioning into working with software and data.
+I'm an experienced designer and educator who has transitioned into working with software and data.
 My [website](https://milesjphillips.com/) hosts occasional blog posts and projects, and you can find my contact details there too.

+Data Engineer and Mentor at [Northcoders](https://northcoders.com/)

 <!--
 **millipz/millipz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.